-Requested Meeting Date: September 22, 2020
+Requested Meeting Date: September 8, 2020

-Title of Item: Approve 2021 Legislative Priorities
+Title of Item: 2021 Legislative Priorities Discussion

-REGULAR AGENDA Action Requested: Direction Requested CONSENT AGENDA ✓ Approve/Deny Motion Discussion Item INFORMATION ONLY Adopt Resolution (attach dr aft) Hold Public Hearing e copy of hearing notice that was published Submitted by: Jessica Seibert Department: Administration Presenter (Name and Title): Jessica Seibert, County Administrator Estimated Time Needed: 5 minutes Summary of Issue: Attached is the draft 2021 Aitkin County Legislative Priorities.
-Changes have been made based on Board comments.
-The Board will have an opportunity to review, discuss, and edit the priorities.
-This information will not only guide Aitkin County advocacy efforts during the upcoming legislative session, but will be provided to both the Association of MN Counties and MN Rural Counties to aid in their development of legislative platforms.
-Alternatives, Options, Effects on Others/Comments: Recommended Action/Motion: Approve the 2021 Aitkin County Legislative Priorities.
+▼ REGULAR AGENDA Action Requested: ✓ Direction Requested CONSENT AGENDA Approve/Deny Motion ✓ Discussion Item INFORMATION ONLY Adopt Resolution (attach dr aft) Hold Public Hearing e copy of hearing notice that was published Submitted by: Jessica Seibert Department: Administration Presenter (Name and Title): Jessica Seibert, County Administrator Estimated Time Needed: 5 minutes Summary of Issue: ' priorities is attached for reference.
+At this time, the Board is being asked to provide feedback and staff direction if there are particular areas of interest to the Board that may require research.
+The final draft will be brought before the Board for approval on September 22, 2020.
+Alternatives, Options, Effects on Others/Comments: Recommended Action/Motion: Discussion/direction only.
 Financial Impact: Is there a cost associated with this request?
 What is the total cost, with tax and shipping? \$ Is this budgeted?
 Yes No Please Explain: